Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

 # Security Groups and User Accounts

-Genus App Platform uses a **user or computer account** to authenticate the identity of the user or computer, and to authorize or deny access to application resources (data and functions).
+Genus Apps uses a **user or computer account** to authenticate the identity of the user or computer, and to authorize or deny access to application resources (data and functions).
 The account establishes an identity for the user.
 The identity is then used to authenticate the user and to grant the user authorization to access specific application resources.

 You collect users, computers and other groups into a **security group**_,_ and then assign appropriate privileges and permissions to the security group.
 This simplifies administration by letting you assign privileges and permissions once to the group instead of multiple times to each individual user.
 When you add a user to an existing group, the user automatically gains the privileges and permissions already assigned to that group.
 Another feature that makes it easier to manage users is that you can nest groups, that is, you can add a group as a member of another group.
 This is referred to as the [effective memberships](effective-memberships-and-permissions.md "Effective Memberships and Permissions") for a group or user account.